Gametrics/standards/grc.md

 ## Free-text attributes

-Certain attributes in a field are designated as free-text.
+Certain attributes are designated as free-text.
 A free-text attribute contains 32 characters or less of alphanumeric characters subject to the encoding rules above.
 This text **SHOULD** be understood by tools that create or parse codes as arbitrary and conforming to no standard save for the description here.

 Since whitespace is not allowed per the encoding rules, the underscore (`_`) **MAY** be used as a word separator if desired.

 ## Optional attributes

-Any attribute designated as "optional" **MUST** still include its field designator (M for model, C for color, etc).
+Any attribute designated as "optional" **MUST** still include its attribute prefix (M for model, C for color, etc).

 # Design Philosophy